-Green Spring Gardens packs a lot into its 31 acres—demonstration gardens, horticulture center and library, ponds, and a network of paved and natural paths.
+Green Spring Gardens packs a lot into its 31 acres—demonstration gardens, a horticulture center and library, ponds, and a network of paved and natural paths.
 Designated a National Historic Site, the garden park also preserves the Moss Historic House, built in 1780.

-Green Springs Horticulture Center
+Green Spring's Horticulture Center

-Before you start exploring the gardens and the historic house, you should definitely stop in the Horticulture Center and pick up a map.
-Inside you'll find an extensive horticultural library, a shop, art exhibits, and information on upcoming programs.
+Before you start exploring the gardens and the historic house, stop in the Horticulture Center and pick up a map.
+Inside you'll find an extensive horticultural library, a shop, art exhibits, a greenhouse, and information on upcoming programs.

 Exploring the Flora at Green Spring Gardens